sasc1/node_angular/README.md

 You must have installed node.js on your computer.
 The node_modules are already in the repository and it is not necessary to install them with npm.
-Clone the repository to a local folder with git: **git clone https://github.com/sasc1/node_angular.git ~/myprojectfolder**.
+Clone the repository to a local folder with: **git clone https://github.com/sasc1/node_angular.git ~/myprojectfolder**.

 If you want the mongoose functionality, you must install mongodb and start the mongod server.
 In folder config change *url* in the file dbconfig.js to your DB.